grantnelson/121/proposal.md

 # Project Title: ideas - UCSDMaps, ClassTrek,

 ## Summary
 Never worry about finding your classes again!
-With x, it's easy to locate your classes and get there on time.
+With our app, it's easy to locate your classes and get there on time.
 (110 char)

 ## Storyboard
 ![Storyboard](https://github.com/dssung/COGS121-NONAME/blob/master/Storyboard%20Images/proposalstoryboard.jpg)